-East Anglia’s leading, independently-owned partnership of chartered surveyors, estate agents and property consultants, with a reputation for providing the highest level of client care.
-Although we've been around since 1768 we endeavour to mix traditional business values with contemporary methods to deliver an appropriate, personalised service.
+Fenn Wright is East Anglia’s leading, independently owned partnership of Chartered Surveyors, estate agents, letting agents and commercial property experts with a reputation for providing the highest level of client care.
+Although we've been around since 1768, we endeavour to mix traditional business values with contemporary methods to deliver a high level of service.

 Top 5 FAQs